Social Media Tips and Tricks

-This year, we've made it easier than ever to share your goal, your progress and your story through emails and on Facebook and Twitter.
-Here are a few tips to help you maximize your reach.
+This year, we've made it easier than ever to share your goal, your progress and your story through emails and across social media.

 Additionally, most email programs allow you to create a signature line that will be included in all of your emails.
-Consider setting one up on your personal email that shares that you are walking and links to your personal fundraising page.
+Consider setting one up on your personal email with a link to your personal fundraising page.
 For example, you could add a signature that says “I’m walking to support Cincinnati Children’s at Cincinnati Walks for Kids on Saturday, Sept.
 27, 2014.
 Please support me at (insert link to your personal fundraising page)."

-All walk pages can be shared on Facebook, which means it's easy to share your story, your goal and ask for donations on your Facebook timeline.
-We'll also have some exclusive content and information on the Cincinnati Children’s Facebook page and the Cincinnati Walks for Kids event.
-Some quick Facebook tips:
+All walk pages can be shared on Facebook, which means it's easy to share your story, your goal and to ask for donations on your Facebook timeline.

-- Once you've registered, post a status update to tell your friends!
+- Once you've registered for the walk, post a status update to tell your friends!
 Example: "I'm going to walk to support Cincinnati Children's at Cincinnati Walks for Kids!
 Support me today! (link to your personal fundraising page)."

 - Ask your friends to like and share your walk updates on their own pages.